Lululemon's Everywhere Belt Bag Is Back In Stock Right Now

-The lululemon Everywhere Belt Bag Is Back In Stock Now — Shop the Viral Belt Bag Before It Sells Out
+The lululemon Everywhere Belt Bag Is Back In Stock — Shop TikTok's Favorite Belt Bag Before It Sells Out

 With '90s fashion trends making a bigger comeback than ever before (yes, we're looking at you bomber jackets and chokers) it only makes sense that belt bags (also known as a fanny pack) are finally having their moment too.
 And while the accessory certainly isn't new, this season it is seeing a fun refresh thanks to lululemon's take on the style — and TikTok's newfound obsession with the lululemon Everywhere Belt Bag.

 Made of a water-repellant fabric, this versatile bag has plenty of interior and exterior pockets for carrying all your essentials anywhere.
 Due to its huge cult following, both the original belt bag and its fleece version are consistently sold out.
-However, the lululemon Everywhere Belt Bag is in stock right now on lululemon's site in black, white, and grey.
-Whichever color you choose will pair perfectly with any outfit this fall.
+However, the lululemon Everywhere Belt Bag is in stock right now on lululemon's site in silver, which will pair perfectly with any outfit this fall.

 The winter-ready textured Everywhere Fleece Belt Bag is also in stock today.